Content-Language" content="en-us">

 metal bed with cherub head on end board

-left 1914 Butler brothers catalogue
+1914 Butler brothers catalogue

 1914 painted metal with mesh mattress support; Marshall Field catalogue